MagFer/ViviendaPro-ReactNative/README.md

 ## Run Project
 To run this project Node 6.9.2 or highter version is needed as well as ReactNative framework.

-1.Start node server inside the project folder via command line tool. -npm start
+1. Start node server inside the project folder via command line tool. -npm start

-2.Init the native project in simulator via command line tool. -react-native run-ios / react-native run-android
+2. Init the native project in simulator via command line tool. -react-native run-ios / react-native run-android

 ## License